pingcap/docs-cn/tidb-lightning/tidb-lightning-overview.md

 Currently, TiDB Lightning supports reading SQL dump exported via Mydumper or CSV data source.
 You can use it in the following two scenarios:

 - Importing **large amounts** of **new** data **quickly**
-- Back up and restore all the data
+- Restore all backup data

 ## TiDB Lightning architecture